theluqmn/theluqmn/README.md

 (it works most of the time) and do some coding in my free time - though quite limited.

 # Programming languages
-Python, C, JavaScript, some Lua, HTML + CSS.
-So far specialising in **Discord bot development** using discord.py, random things with C, some JavaScript projects (RESTful API),and a ton of other stuff made using Python.
+Python, C, JavaScript, some Lua, HTML + CSS and recently, Ruby.
+So far specialising in **Discord bot development** using pycord, random things with C and Ruby, some JavaScript projects (RESTful API),and a ton of other stuff made using Python.

 ## Top languages in my GitHub
 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=luqmanity)](https://github.com/anuraghazra/github-readme-stats)